onomatopeia/alphamoon/docs/error-analysis.rst

    :alt: Training and validation loss in Experiment 5
    :align: center

-   Values of training and validation loss function in ten epochs in Experiment 5.
+   Values of training and validation loss functions in ten epochs in Experiment 5.
 The minimal validation loss was attained in the fourth epoch.

 In :numref:`target to loss`, the training and validation losses in Experiment 5 are presented.
 The minimal validation loss is attained in epoch number 4 and increases afterwards.
 The default learning rate of 0.001 was used for training.